jenglund/rlship-tools/PR_SOLUTION.md

 - Updated tests to use these context-aware methods
 - Fixed schema/field mismatch issues in the `loadListData` method

+### Parameter Naming Standardization
+- Standardized all occurrences of `tribeId` to `tribeID` for consistency:
+  - Updated route definitions in list and activity handlers
+  - Updated parameter retrieval in handler functions
+  - Updated tests to use consistent parameter naming
+  - Documented the standardization in KNOWNISSUES.md

 ### Documentation
 - Updated `HOW_TO_FIX_TESTS_2.md` with a comprehensive explanation of the fixes
 - Updated `KNOWNISSUES.md` to reflect the current state of the codebase